 The ubiquitous Christmas cookie, these delicious treats never go out of style.
-There is something so terribly addictive about the rich butter cookie studded with bits of pecan and rolled in icing sugar.
+There is something so terribly addictive about the rich butter cookie studded with bits of pecan and rolled in caster sugar.
 These are really fun to make with kids, too.

-Let them help you roll the dough into balls before baking, then finish them off with icing sugar at the end.
+Let them help you roll the dough into balls before baking, then finish them off with caster sugar at the end.
 In fact, the first time I made these with my daughter she called them “snowball cookies!”
 No matter the name they are the ultimate holiday classic everyone loves.

 1 cup (2 sticks) unsalted butter, room temperature